octoxalis/ilite/README.md

 ### Credit

 Searching for a lightweight highlighter to replace either Prism.js or Highlight.js, I found [Syntax], a clever 42 lines script by Victor Ribeiro.
-I developed and refined his idea of a multi pass processing to make my own __iliter__.
+I developed and refined his idea of a multi pass processing to develop my own __iliter__.
 It's a few lines more (!), but only a few tens of millisecond to process hundred of lines.

 #### Tip